jmtfeliciano/YaleGitHubConduct/README.md

 __tl;dr__ In summary, don't be an asshole.

-If you need any type of accomodation or feel maligned in any of our events, please contact me directly at josemari.feliciano@yale.edu
+If you need any type of accomodation or have ideas on how we can be more inclusive, please contact me directly at josemari.feliciano@yale.edu